German Empire (1848–1849): Continuity and status

-In reality the distinction was less clear.
+In reality, the distinction was less clear.
 The majority of the Frankfurt Parliament, based on the liberal groups, wanted to establish a dualist system with a sovereign monarch whose powers would be constrained by a constitution and parliament.

-A German Confederation was created in 1815.
+The German Confederation was created in 1815.
 This treaty organization for the defense of the German territories lacked, in the view of the national movement, a government and a parliament.
-But it was generally acknowledged by German and foreign powers – to establish a national state, it was the easiest to present it as the continuation of the Confederation.
+But it was generally acknowledged by German and foreign powers that to establish a national state, it was easiest to present it as the continuation of the Confederation.
 This was actually the road the National Assembly took, although it originally saw itself as a revolutionary organ.

 The continuity between the old Confederation and the new organs was based on two decisions of the Confederation's Federal Convention: